| |

 other spectacular showmen, from Barnum down to Mike Todd,

+contributed so much to our explosive history.
 Tex, from the moment he was born, somehow managed to be

 wherever the fast action was, and the turbulence.
 As he entered